 Keach's Meeting House and the Winslow Baptists

 The Gyles family of Winslow were probably Baptists from the early 17th century, as none of them were baptised in the parish church.
 There was an organised Baptist group by 1654, when John Hartnoll was sent as messenger to the General Assembly of General Baptists.
-By 1660 Benjamin Keach was pastor, on whom see K. Dix, Benjamin Keach and a Monument to Liberty (Dunstable, 1985).
+By 1660 the tailor Benjamin Keach was a member.
 Keach left for London in 1668.

 National Archives, ASSI 16/9/2: records of the Bucks Assizes, Summer 1664.